 Power saving for healthcare facilities

-All services should critically seek to lower their power consumption, and its associated costs…
+All services should seek to lower their power costs.

 - Reduce excess power use.

 The problem with impacting power consumption is that many of the steps that reduce power wastage appear fiddly, or seemingly insignificant.
 They annoy us, and seem an inconvenience.

 However, most energy experts maintain that the costs of setting up power-reduction strategies are soon recouped from power bill savings.

 Regardless of the added costs of ‘taking dialysis home’, a critical look at our own homes will show that lighting, heating and cooling, computers, TVs, and other appliances commonly remain in ‘stand-by’ mode, 24 hours a day, whether in use or not.

 Stand-by mode is ubiquitous in day-to-day living, yet it adds a huge surplus household power cost.
 This also applies to facility bills.
 The Australian consumer group ‘Choice’ estimates household spend at least $A100 on standby power each year.

 So … be smart.
 Start a campaign to reduce unnecessary power usage in your dialysis unit.

 Though most current dialysis machines are now fitted with heat exchangers – inbuilt systems that heat the incoming fresh dialysis fluid by heat exchanging with the outgoing spent dialysate – ensure this is the case via your manufacturer.
 For example, heat exchangers were not routine in the UK in 2010/11, and significant savings were made through retrofitting machines across the UK.